Aman11b/Essential-Codes/React-Recap.md

 2. Fetching data on component mount.This is fine in small app but in real world app a libery like react query should be used
 3. Synchronizing state changes with oen another(setting state based on another state varibale) try to use derived state and event handlers
 > But everything is accecttable in certain situation and certain doses

+## CLOUSERS IN EFFECTS
+> A function captures all the varibales from its lexical scope.(FROM THE PLACE IT WAS DEFINED ,AT THE TIME THAT FUNCTION WAS CREATED)